Danielle Uphill

 About me

-I specialise in supporting individuals facing challenges such as anxiety, PTSD depression, relationship difficulties, sexual assault and childhood sexual assault, ADHD, addiction and unexpected changes or endings.
-In addition to issues relating to and around fertility, IVF and childless / childfree living.
+As an MBACP (Accred) Counselling Psychotherapist I specialise in supporting individuals and couples experiencing anxiety, low mood, depression, grief, trauma, depression and relationship difficulties.
+In addition to issues relating parenting, fertility, IVF and childless / childfree living.

-I offer both online and in-person therapy from private practice rooms in Hove.
+I offer both in-person and online therapy from my private practice rooms in Hove.

 My Qualifications & Experience:

-I have a PGDip in Humanistic Counselling & Psychotherapy, which means utilising the here-and-now over the past, respecting your unique story and lived experience and leaving behind any assumptions of who you are or how you should be.
+I have a PGDip (Level 7) in Humanistic Counselling & Psychotherapy, which means utilising the here-and-now as well as attending to past experiences, respecting your unique story and leaving behind any assumptions of who you are or how you should be.

-In addition to my private practice I also work for a sexual abuse and trauma charity in West Sussex.
+In addition to my private practice I also work for a sexual abuse and trauma-informed charity in West Sussex.

 Further Qualifications Include: